WCramRTC/GA_Classes/Information/Constructor.md

 | ---      | ---  | ---   | ---     | ---  |
 |   car1       |      |       |         |      |

 Here we create a car instance, but it has no values.
-What if we need to guarentee we have values for at least make and model?
+What if we need to guarantee we have values for at least make and model?
 We can create a constructor to take make and model.

 #### Basic Car Class with Make and Model Constructor
 ```csharp